set-soft/seconohe/README.md

 ## &#x2728; Included Functionality

+Here you'll find an explanation of the functionality.

+A full reference can be found [here](https://set-soft.github.io/seconohe/seconohe.html).

 ### &#x0001F50A; Logger

 The ComfyUI console logs are a nightmare, and I don't want to make it worst, so I use a logger that: